9. PHP Network Functions

 install Install Package

-list-all List all packages
+list-all List All Packages

-list-channels List available channels
+list-channels List Available Channels

-list-upgrades List available upgrades
+list-upgrades List Available Upgrades

-favor of channel-login]
+n favor of channel-login]

 logout Logs out from the remote server [Deprecated in favor of c